MahadRazaKhan/Software-Project-Management-Task/README.md

 ## Overview

 The **Online Course Management System (OCMS)** is a platform designed to manage online courses efficiently.
-It enables course enrollment, assignment submissions, grading, and offers an intuitive interface for students and instructors.
-This project aims to simplify the process of managing online courses, making it easier for both students and instructors to interact and stay organized.
+It has course enrollment and offers an intuitive interface for students.
+This project aims to simplify the process of managing online courses, making it easier for students to interact and stay organized.

 ## Features

 - **Course Enrollment**: Students can browse and enroll in available courses.
-- **Assignment Management**: Instructors can create assignments, grade them, and provide feedback.

 - **UI for Course Navigation**: A responsive, user-friendly interface for easy course and assignment navigation.

 ## Milestones